 If you are a citizen of a country in the European Union, you can vote now!

-Voting only takes a minute but it can change the future for sharks forever.
+Voting only takes a minute but it can change the future of sharks forever.
 Please vote now and pass on the information and voting link to as many others as possible.

 The whole EU needs to work on this together.
 Save sharks.
 Love sharks.